cambiotraining/sars-cov-2-genomics/04-artic_nextflow.md

 ## SARS-CoV-2 Consensus Assembly

-As we discussed [earlier in the course](01-intro.html), the starting material for sequencing SARS-CoV-2 samples from infected patients is PCR-amplified DNA generated with a panel of primers that covers the whole SARS-CoV-2 genome (these panels are developed and updated by the ARTIC network).
+As we discussed [earlier in the course](01-intro.html), the starting material for sequencing SARS-CoV-2 samples from infected patients is PCR-amplified DNA generated with a panel of primers that covers the whole SARS-CoV-2 genome (for example the primers developed by the ARTIC network).
 This material can then be sequenced using either _Illumina_ or _Nanopore_ platforms.

 Although different sotware tools are used depending on which kind of sequencing platform was used, the main goal is the same: to align the sequencing reads to the reference genome, and identify any DNA changes (SNPs or Indels) relative to the reference genome (_Wuhan-Hu-1_).